 BEST OVERALL | ||||||||

-RingCentral | Vonage | MagicJack | 8×8 | Zoom Phone | GoTo Connect | Ooma | Nextiva | Net2Phone |
+RingCentral | Vonage | magicJack | 8×8 | Zoom Phone | GoTo Connect | Ooma | Nextiva | Net2Phone |

 4.7 | 4.3 | 2.5 | 4.6 | 4.6 | 4.2 | 4.1 | 4.1 | 4.1 |

-Integrations | Customer service industries, due to impressive training features | Short term, low cost | Security | Value for money | Managing large volumes of inbound calls | Overall customer experience.
+Integrations | Customer service industries, due to impressive training features | Small businesses that don’t require a lot of features or scalability, owing to its single-price plan. | Security | Value for money | Managing large volumes of inbound calls | Overall customer experience.
 Also great for retailers, due to strong inbound and outbound communication tools. | Professional services | Great for international businesses |

 Large variety of Helpdesk and CRM integrations | Staff improve on the job, due to top training and management tools. | Basic, affordable option for smallest businesses | Integrates with various other communication tools | Affordable pricing | Provides call management features at low cost | Flexibility: No contracts, keep your number, and work from anywhere. | Unlimited Calls in U.S. & Canada | Integrates with Microsoft Office, Google and others |

-We take our impartial research and analysis seriously, so you can have complete confidence that we're giving you the clearest, most useful recommendations.
+We take our hands-on testing and impartial analysis seriously, so you can have complete confidence that we're giving you the clearest, most useful recommendations.

-After conducting an initial exploration to identify the most relevant, popular, and established tools in the market, we put them through their paces with hands-on testing to see their real strengths and weaknesses.
-In this case, we put ten VoIP systems to the test across 78 areas of investigation.
+After conducting an initial exploration to identify the most relevant, popular, and established business phone platforms on the market, we assessed ten of the top VoIP systems across 78 areas of investigation.

-Based on years of market and user needs research, we've established a VoIP system testing methodology that scores each product in seven main categories of investigation and 16 subcategories; this covers everything from the features and security options available to the product's value for money and customer score, as well as much more.
+Based on years of market research, product testing, and user needs analysis, we've established a VoIP system testing methodology that scores each product in seven main categories of investigation and 16 subcategories.
+This covers everything from the features and security options available to the product's value for money and customer score, as well as much more.

 Our main testing categories for VoIP phone systems are:

-Customer Score: the external customer opinion as to their satisfaction with the VoIP product; the feedback and ratings given by customers who have used a particular VoIP system, as well as the market poisiton and reputation a VoIP software holds.
+- Customer Score: the feedback and ratings given by customers who have used a particular VoIP system, as well as the wider reputation a VoIP software holds.

-Cost: the pricing structure associated with the VoIP service.
-It includes factors such as monthly subscription fees, call rates (especially for international calls), setup fees, hardware costs (if applicable), and any additional charges for add-on features or services.
+- Cost: the pricing structure associated with the VoIP service, including factors such as monthly subscription fees, domestic and international call rates, setup fees, hardware costs, and extra costs like add-on features or services.

-Features: the functionalities and capabilities offered by the VoIP service.
-This can include basic features such as call forwarding, voicemail, call waiting, and caller ID, as well as advanced features like auto-attendant, conference calling, and call recording.
+- Features: the functionalities and capabilities offered by the VoIP service, including basic features such as call forwarding, and voicemail, as well as more advanced features like auto-attendant, conference calling, and interactive voice response (IVR).

-External Connections: the VoIP service's ability to connect and integrate with external systems or devices.
-This can include compatibility with existing phone systems, integration with mobile devices, and support for softphones or IP phones.
+- External Connections: the VoIP service's ability to connect and integrate with external systems or devices.
+This can include compatibility with existing phone systems, mobile devices, or other third-party software.

-Customer Support: the assistance and resources provided by the VoIP service provider to customers.
-This can include technical support, documentation, online resources, knowledge bases, and access to customer support representatives.
+- Customer Support: the assistance and resources provided by the VoIP service provider to customers, including online resources, knowledge bases, and access to customer support representatives and AI chatbots.

-Security Options: Security options refer to the measures and features implemented by the VoIP service to ensure the confidentiality, integrity, and protection of voice communications and data.
-This can include encryption of voice calls, compliance, password ruels and user permissions.
+- Security Options: Security options refer to the measures and features implemented by the VoIP service to ensure the confidentiality, integrity, and protection of voice communications and data.

-Scalability: the ability of the VoIP service to accommodate the growth and changing needs of an organization.
-This includes factors such as the capacity to handle a growing number of users, support multiple locations or offices, and scale up or down according to the organisation's requirements.
+- Scalability: the ability of the VoIP service to accommodate the growth and changing needs of an organization, including its capacity to handle a growing number of users, support multiple locations or offices, and scale up or down.

 When it comes to calculating a product's final score, not all testing areas are weighted evenly, as we know some aspects matter more to our readers than others, which are merely "nice to have."
 After hundreds of hours, our process is complete, and the results should ensure you can find the best solution for your needs.